zulip/zulip/templates/zerver/api/register-queue.md

 with a code of `BAD_EVENT_QUEUE_ID` if you try to fetch events from the event queue.
-Your software will need to handle that error condition by re-initializing itself (e.g. this is what triggers your browser reloading the Zulip webapp when your laptop comes back online after being offline for more than 10 minutes).
+Your software will need to handle that error condition by re-initializing itself (e.g. this is what triggers your browser reloading the Zulip web app when your laptop comes back online after being offline for more than 10 minutes).

 When prototyping with this API, we recommend first calling `register`